bithadder/antinode-script/README.md

 Don't git clone it as I'm a newbie in making git repos first copy the script text from the wanted file for each forks above

+Currently available are for sector, wheat, and lambo

 Note that [forkname] can be changed to whatever fork you're running

 then on your ubuntu cli create a new file named antinodes-[forkname].sh